 Hosts can mute individual interpreters, but they can't mute interpreters using Mute all or Mute on entry.

-To avoid issues with interpreter hand-offs, hosts can't move interpreters to the lobby or expel them from the meeting or webinar.
+To avoid issues with interpreter handoffs, hosts can't move interpreters to the lobby or expel them from the meeting, webinar or personal room meeting.

 Hosts can't change the role of interpreters to cohost or presenter and interpreters can't share their screen.